Read Between the Lines: 15 Common Chinese Euphemisms

-Euphemisms are expressions we can use to describe something inappropriate, uncomfortable, or unpleasant in a proper and polite way.
+Euphemisms are expressions that allow us to describe something inappropriate, uncomfortable, or unpleasant in a proper and polite manner.

 - Chinese euphemisms for Going to the washroom (上厕所)